 - The first thing I like to do is arrange the fish fillets on a paper-towel lined plate.
 This way the fish can start to dry out a bit before I coat it in the spice mixture.

-- The third step is to mix together the spices in a shallow dish and coat each cod fillet in the spice blend, rubbing it in as needed.
+- The second step is to mix together the spices in a shallow dish and coat each cod fillet in the spice blend, rubbing it in as needed.

 - Next, it’s time to heat up a nonstick skillet or cast-iron skillet over medium heat for a few minutes.
 (I like to preheat the pan first, then add the oil to avoid smoking out my kitchen.)